nexmo-community/voice-aws-speechtotext-php/README.md

 Copy the provided `.env.example` file to a new file called `.env`:

 ```
-cp .env.example > .env
+cp .env.example .env
 ```

-Then update the values as needed from AWS and Nexmo, and then save.
+Then update the values as needed from AWS and Nexmo, and save.

 ```
 APP_ID=voice-aws-transcribe-php